zayd62/mkdocs-versioning/.github/ISSUE_TEMPLATE/bug_report.md

  - Browser [e.g. stock browser, safari]
  - Version [e.g. 22]

+**pip freeze**

+Please provide the output when running ```pip freeze```.
+This is to help diagnose if the bug is related to packages that mkdocs-versioning depends on.
+It is generally good practice to use [Python Virtual Environment](https://docs.python.org/3/tutorial/venv.html) when installing external packages

 **Additional context**
 Add any other context about the problem here.